WildMeOrg/wildbook-ia/README.md

 #---------------
 # Caveats / Things we are not currently doing

-* No orientation invariance, gravity vector is always assumed
+* FIXED: No orientation invariance, gravity vector is always assumed
 * We do not add or remove points from kdtrees.
 They are always rebuilt
 * Feature weights are never recomputed unless the database cache is deleted